Pursuit of the Pudú Deer

 “No big surprise there.”
 My Chilean girlfriend, Miriam Barrientos, elbowed me and winked.
 “Don’t think I haven’t noticed where your attention is riveted.”

 I felt a blush slide up my neck.
-True enough, I could hardly take my eyes off Nicolás since we’d arrived at the stadium, but I’d hoped my singular focus wasn’t so obvious.
+True enough, I could hardly take my eyes off Nicolás since we’d arrived at the stadium, but I’d hoped my singular focus wasn’t obvious.

 Just what made his memory shine so unrivaled?
 At eighteen, wasn’t I too old for an adolescent crush?
 Surely time and distance had blown my obsession out of all rational proportion.
-Or was he really the most amazing young man I’d ever met?
+Or was he really the most amazing guy I’d ever met?
 Nicolás, the Dolphin-Boy, my special friend—perhaps the best friend I’d ever had.

 I pretended to ignore Miriam’s not-so-subtle ribbing.
 “It’s great to be back, Miri.
 Mellehue versus Castro, it’s a Saturday classic—”

 One of the opposition players headed off Nicolás’s shot on net.
 Out of control, the ball blasted toward the bleachers, hurtling right at me.
 I flung out my arms.
 Air whooshed out of my lungs as I trapped it against my chest.

 I lurched to my feet to toss the ball back onto the field, but in an instant, Nicolás himself bounded up the benches to retrieve it.
 Our eyes met in mutual recognition, and something more.
 The throng of people around us blurred.

 Flashing a roguish smile, he tucked the ball under his arm, lifted my hand, and kissed the back of it.
 “Welcome home to Chiloé, Melissa Travis.”

 “Some welcome.
 I’m stunned.”

 He bowed.
-“I see you’re still on your fútbol toes.
-Not bad, señorita.”
+“See you’re still on your fútbol toes, though.”
 Then he whirled and vaulted back to the ground.

 “Well, well.”
 Miriam leaned back.
 Even slouching, she was half a head taller than me.
 “Didn’t take you two long to pick up the conversation where it left off three years ago.”